 Bjerregaard started in fashion by working on a project with Lady Gaga in 2010 and went on to study tailoring at the Scandinavian Academy of Fashion Design under director Christina Beckman.
 She has worked and interned with multiple designers such as Dennis Lyngsø, Anne Sofie Madsen, Asger Juel Larsen and Eckhaus Latta.
 In the summer of 2015, she studied knitwear at Central Saint Martins in London under Professor Sarah Gresty.

 Bjerregaard launched her namesake womenswear brand in France in 2021 and in June same year she had her much anticipated runway debut during Couture Week with supermodel May Andersen walking the show and music score by producer Rune Rask.
 A few months later Bjerregaard favored her home country and debuted digitally on the official calendar at Copenhagen Fashion Week.
 Earlier that year, she was shortlisted as a finalist at the 2021 Zalando Sustainability Awards which she withdrew fro due to Covid-19.
 Later she was a finalist at the 2021 Magasin du Nord Fashion Prize.

-In March 2022 Bjerregaard debuted her first ready-to-wear collection with trans activist and Diesel muse Ella Snyder walking the runway.
-Same year she was nominated as ”Name of the Year” at the ELLE Awards.
+In March 2022 Bjerregaard debuted her first ready-to-wear collection marking this her second runway show with trans activist and Diesel muse Ella Snyder walking the runway with a score composed by producer Rune Rask.
+Same year Bjerregaard was nominated as ”Name of the Year” at the ELLE Awards.

 For more information please contact email@example.com